Federal Student Aid

 The FSA ID replaces the Federal Student Aid PIN.
 If you already have a PIN, you can link your information to your new FSA ID by entering your PIN while registering for your FSA ID.
 (This will save you time when registering for your FSA ID.)
 However, a PIN is not required to create an FSA ID.

-An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.
+An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites (including logging in to your FAFSA).
 Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites.

 Your FSA ID is used to sign legally binding documents electronically.
 It has the same legal status as a written signature.
 Don’t give your FSA ID to anyone—not even to someone helping you fill out the FAFSA.
 Sharing your FSA ID could put you at risk of identity theft!